tapasrastogi2411/African-Impact-Challenge/doc/sprint0/PB.md

 -   Only founders/co-founders of the company can perform this privileged action.

-As a partner, I want to see the entrepreneurs in the company and the resources/files posted.
+As a partner, I want to see the entrepreneurs in the company and the resources/files posted so that I can decide whether to partner with them.

--   Company profile has tabs to divide the information, such as members, mission statement, files, and etc.
+-   Company profile has tabs to divide the information, such as members, mission statement, files, etc.